SouthFrank/Full_Stack_Open/part1/courseinfo/README.md

-# Part 1 Introduction to React
+# Part 1 Introduction to React - Course Info
+- This project contains Exercises 1.1 to 1.5.
+- Exercises 1.6 to 1.11 can be found in the folder within the 'part1' section of this repository named 'unicafe'.
+- Exercises 1.12 to 1.14 can be found in the folder within the 'part1' section of this repository named 'anecdotes'.

 ## Exercise 1.1
 - Initialize a new React App with Vite.